 Reconsider travel to Cyprus due to COVID-19.
+Some areas have increased risk.
+Read the entire Travel Advisory.

 Read the Department of State’s COVID-19 page before you plan any international travel.

-Do not attempt to enter the United Nations buffer zone at any place other than a designated crossing point.
+Country Summary: Do not attempt to enter the United Nations buffer zone at any place other than a designated crossing point.
 Police and UN forces strictly enforce this restriction.

 Read the country information page.